SyneRBI/SIRF-SuperBuild/INSTALL.md

 ## Running and updating the virtual machine

 Now you can start your virtual machine.
-If it fails to start with an error like "virtualbox vt-x is disabled in the bios", [check here](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).
+If it fails to start with an error like "*virtualbox vt-x is disabled in the bios*", [check here](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).
 If you see a dialog box about "starting in scaled mode", you can press OK to allow VirtualBox to scale the display larger or smaller, or you can press Cancel and start the machine again without scaling.
 (See [the Virtualbox site](https://www.virtualbox.org/manual/) for some info on the Host-Key etc).

 1. You should get a window where Ubuntu 16.04 will be starting (might take a few minutes).
 Wait until you see the log-in prompt.